batricha/CTF-Writeups/WGMY2024/Misc/The DCM Meta/README.md

 </p>

 ### Step 3: Sorting the Strings
-- Using the array provided in the description, I wrote a Python script to rearrange the strings based on the given sequence.
+- Using the array provided in the description, I wrote a really Python script to rearrange the strings based on the given sequence.

 ```python